Helping millions of people navigate the world of technology.

 click windows and r to open run

-Step 2: Type cmd and press Ctrl + Shift + Enter keys together to launch Command Prompt with elevated permissions.
+Step 2: Type cmd and press Ctrl + Shift + Enter keys together to launch Command Prompt with admin permissions.

 type cmd and use key combo to open command prompt